asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 ## Results

- **Correlation reuslts between age of owners and number of peroperties owned by them**
+ **Correlation results between age of owners and number of peroperties owned by them**

 | **Age Range** | **Correlation coefficient**  | **P-Value** |
 | :---         |     :---:      |          ---: |